-Theoretical modelling of molecular reactions is a challenging task considering the immense complexity of the experimental situations.1-4 When computing reaction paths, one is always facing the issue of determining whether the lowest energy profile has been identified or not.^{5,6} This is noticeably true regarding the conformational degrees of freedom, whose explicit and non-automatised exploration is only conceivable for small molecular systems.
+Theoretical modelling of molecular reactions is a challenging task considering the immense complexity of the experimental situations.
+1-4 When computing reaction paths, one is always facing the issue of determining whether the lowest energy profile has been identified or not.
+This is noticeably true regarding the conformational degrees of freedom, whose explicit and non-automatised exploration is only conceivable for small molecular systems.
 While organic chemistry is a field developing towards complexity, theoreticians often need to simplify the molecular systems they study to be able to unfold reaction paths calculations.
 Such a mismatch, at a time of steady increase in computational power, is an issue in itself.
 The course of our interactions with colleagues from experimental chemistry led us to consider it, and to set up a fully automated workflow to allow for an easier, exhaustive exploration of conformational degrees of freedom along reaction profiles.
 The present article is dedicated to the presentation of this solution, which we label hereafter FASTCAR (Fully Automated Sampling for Transition-state CAlculation and Reaction profiles.)

-In a first section, we present the basic tools and philosophy of this Python-based workflow, which heavily relies on the CREST library of Grimme and coworkers,7 supplemented by an additional library, SpyRMSD,8 helping in rejecting equivalent structures.
+In a first section, we present the basic tools and philosophy of this Python-based workflow, which heavily relies on the CREST library of Grimme and coworkers, supplemented by an additional library, SpyRMSD, helping in rejecting equivalent structures.
 The second section is dedicated to an illustration of the functioning of FASTCAR.

-We have selected two challenging examples embodying the complexity of molecular systems.
-The first example involves a Diels-Alder reaction between 4,4-dimethyl-3-methylenepent-1ene (1) and (E)-dec-5-ene (2), which has a total of 6,561 potential conformers due to eight rotatable bonds.
-The second example involves an intramolecular acid-catalysed cyclization reaction of polycyclic azocane derivative, a previously analyzed reaction in our group 9 (Figure 1).
+We have selected three challenging examples embodying the complexity of molecular systems (Figure 1).
+The first example involves a Diels-Alder reaction between 4,4-dimethyl-3-methylenepent-1-ene (1) and (E)-dec-5-ene (2), which has a total of 6,561 potential conformers due to eight rotatable bonds.
+The second example involves an intramolecular acid-catalysed cyclization reaction of polycyclic azocane derivative, a previously analyzed reaction in our group and whose selectivity appeared to be driven by conformation equilibria.
+The third example relies on an enantioselective organo-catalysed rearrangement of benzofurane derivatives (Black rearrangement), where selectivity was assumed to relate to differences in steric repulsion in the two putative transition state geometries.
+Since these are differing essentially by the relative orientation of the reaction partners, they can be seen as "non-covalent conformers" hence fall within the scope of our proposal.